How to Paint a Bike – Helpful Guide for Customized Bicycle Painting

-The grinding work is certainly very complex, but really necessary.
+The sanding work is very complex but really necessary.
 Those who want to do without manual work in this step can use a grinding machine or even resort to the chemical alternative of stripping.
 However, it should be mentioned that stripping old paint usually ends up in quite a mess.
 In addition, the stripped paint must be disposed of in hazardous waste!

-In order to prepare the substrate optimally for the new paint application, it should now be degreased.
+In order to prepare the surface properly for the new paint application, it should now be degreased.
 You can use benzine or glass cleaner for this.
 It is important that all parts to be painted are free of grease.
 Small scratches and unevenness can be evened out with a special putty.

 It is essential to cover all areas of the bike which should not receive any paint.
 In this step, all holes and threads should also be taped or closed with screws so that they are not covered or glued by paint.
 For masking you can use paint masking tape or tape and foil.

 It is helpful to hang up the bicycle frame to be able to paint it easily.
-So you can walk around the frame and work on it evenly from all sides.
+This allows you to walk around the frame and work on it evenly from all sides.
 It is also helpful to thread a rope through the main tube to hang the bicycle frame from the ceiling.
 If you can’t hang the frame anywhere, use a bicycle mounting frame.
 A good alternative could be to put a broom through the main tube and fix it to a table.

 Before starting the painting process you should put on your protective clothing, such as safety goggles, breathing mask and protective gloves.

 For some paints it is necessary to apply a primer.
 This improves the adhesion of the paint.
-But a primer is also very helpful when light colours are to be applied over dark colours.
-In this case a white primer supports the colour brilliance of the new, light colour.
+A primer is also very helpful when light colors are to be applied over dark colors.
+In this case, a white primer supports the color brilliance of the new, light color.

-Of course it is also possible to attach decals to the frame.
-Mostly this is done with a transfer foil and is quite easy to do.
+Of course, it is also possible to attach decals to the frame.
+Usually this is done with a transfer foil and is quite easy to do.

 To make the new paint weatherproof and also to protect it from scratches, it can be sealed with a clear lacquer.
 The clear lacquer should be applied in 2 to 3 layers for an optimal result.